 You should also read these two guides to learn more about making your article SEO friendly:

 - How to write SEO friendly posts in WordPress

 - What are the factors for making your on-page score high?

-When you started your blog for the first time, you may have made the mistake I made by accepting comments which do not add value to your blog.
-Or perhaps you accepted some spam comments which are submitted by automated commenting systems.
+When you started your blog for the first time, you may have made the mistake I made by accepting comments that do not add value to your blog.
+Or perhaps you accepted some spam comments that are submitted by automated commenting systems.
 Once you re-visit comments on your old posts, you will find it easier to see those comments and at that point you should delete them.
-Also, if there is any comment which requires a reply, you should add it to honor the commentator and reply.
+Also, if there is any comment that requires a reply, you should add it to honor the commentator and reply.
 Adding a meaningful comment will help you to improve the value of the article, and it may allow the article to rank higher due to improved keyword relevancy.

 Here is an article you should read right now to learn more about moderating blog comments:

 Apart from all of the points stated above, your blog will become more credible with updated evergreen content.